ml8/ml8.github.io/pages/posts/sigcse2026.md

 think about or how to respond to generative AI.
 On the one hand, this feels natural---we're sharing how we're figuring things out and evolving a shared understanding and future.
-However, the technology is still very early, and it seems to me like EDU is finding it very difficult to differentiate signal and noise.
+However, the technology is still very early, and it seems like EDU is finding it very difficult to differentiate signal and noise.

 This is compounded by the fact that **we in industry** are generally having